jauhc/loudmouth/README.md

 A product of curiosity and boredom.

 A kill/death announcer in chat for CSGO.
 Works by listening to the game's [Game State Intergration](https://developer.valvesoftware.com/wiki/Counter-Strike:_Global_Offensive_Game_State_Integration) updates.
-Messages are sent to a config file which is executed when an event occurs, then cleared.

 Powered by [CSGSI by rakijah](https://github.com/rakijah/CSGSI)